Ludwintor/ton-storage-website/README.md

 # ton-storage-website
-💎💾📄 example website which is hosted in TON storage
+💎💾📄 example website hosted in TON storage

 to view TON storage hosted website you must do ONE of the following:
 - download and enable the standalone [TON proxy](https://github.com/xssnick/Tonutils-Proxy)